Are you trying to predict football matches? It’s pretty hard, right?

 While statistics are the driving force behind any profitable football prediction model, there are limitations that must be recognised.

 Granted, by using relatively simple statistics you’ll be able to compile your own probabilities for football matches and, overall, make fairly accurate generalisations.
-It’s not too difficult to break-even over a season using statistics such as:
+In fact, it’s not too difficult to break-even over a season by basing a betting model around statistics such as:

 - Recent form – Wins/Losses/Draws